Antisemitism on Wikipedia

-Several researchers have suggested that Wikipedia's policies, in striving to maintain accuracy and an encyclopedic standard, prevent users from adding overt antisemitic bias, as well as other extreme viewpoints, while keeping articles more static than would be expected for an online platform.

 Antisemitic misconduct

 In the early years of Wikipedia, there were isolated cases of antisemitic misconduct by Wikipedia contributors, as well as one larger-scale incident.
 In his book on Wikipedia culture, academic Joseph Reagle notes, for example, that a Wikipedian was blocked in 2005 for posting a list of purported Jewish editors.

-Neo-Nazis discussed their plan to intervene in Jewish topics on Wikipedia, quoted in a Wikipedia-EN list, February 7 2005.
+Neo-Nazis discussed their plan to intervene in Jewish topics on Wikipedia, quoted in a Wikipedia-EN list, February 7, 2005.

 In his "Nazis and Norms" chapter, Reagle highlights a broader 2005 episode when neo-Nazis apparently mobilized to preserve an article on "Jewish ethnocentrism".
 According to Reagle, neo-Nazis and other Wikipedians were polite in their discussions, in keeping with Wikipedia etiquette and in keeping with the neo-Nazi guidance to avoid offending Wikipedians with anti-Jewish criticism.
 Nonetheless, Wikipedia co-founder Jimmy Wales stated that he would set aside ordinary procedures, protect the encyclopedia, and ban users as needed "if 300 neo-Nazis show up and start doing serious damage."

 Other misconduct has included antisemitic vandalism on Wikipedia pages and the creation of accounts with antisemitic names, the creative nature of which obscures their identification.
 Wikipedia has responded, for example, banning a user for their anti-Jewish campaign.
 Antisemitic vandalism on Wikipedia pages typically result in quick reversals by site editors.

 Some scholars have suggested that Wikipedia's collaborative editing policy makes the encyclopaedia vulnerable to antisemitic edits and vandalism.
 Once these edits have been made, editors resolve the issue by following the processes for article deletion and editing, which can lead to content disputes and edit warring.
 In other cases, references to the antisemitic views of notable individuals, such as Father Charles Coughlin, were deleted and then restored.
 Following such disruptions, Wikipedia may periodically restrict editing on its otherwise open platform.

 According to Chip Berlet of Political Research Associates, Wikipedia has repeatedly overcome efforts to insert the antisemitic conspiracy theory that Jews were responsible for the September 11 attacks into various pages.
 He says such edits are removed "promptly" but require "constant attention" from editors.

 The U.S. House Committee on Oversight and Government Reform, led by US representatives James Comer and Nancy Mace, began investigating whether, as alleged by the ADL, Wikipedia editors have made "systematic efforts to advance antisemitic and anti-Israel information."

+Following Egypt's loss to Argentina during the 2026 FIFA World Cup, edits to referee François Letexier's Wikipedia biography falsely claiming he was Jewish were widely shared online, fueling antisemitic conspiracy theories before it was removed and the responsible editor was banned.
+Similarly, after the death of singer Dolly Parton, her Wikipedia article was vandalized by replacing her picture with a swastika and calling her a "Jew lover".